Government Finance: State Government

 In 1979, the Legislature placed a condition on those revenue estimates that required excess funds to be “kicked back” to taxpayers if actual revenues exceeded estimated revenues by 2 percent or more.

 For revenues from corporate income and excise taxes, the provision had required that the excess be returned to taxpayers who paid corporate income and excise taxes.
 However, this provision was amended in November 2012 by the citizen initiative process.
-Ballot Measure 85 requires that this excess be retained in the General Fund to provide additional funding for public education, kindergarten through twelfth grade.
+Ballot Measure 85 required that this excess be retained in the General Fund to provide additional funding for public education of kindergarten through twelfth grade.
 This measure is applicable to biennial estimates on or after July 1, 2013.

 For General Fund revenues from all other sources where the actual revenues exceed the estimated revenues by 2 percent or more, the excess is “kicked back” to taxpayers who paid personal income tax.
 Ballot Measure 85 did not affect this provision.
 These taxpayers receive the refund by December 1 of the year the biennium ends, which is an odd-numbered year.
 The refund is an identical proportion of each taxpayer’s personal income tax liability for the prior year.